Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Appendix: The and photoionization of Xe@C

-As for $\sigma_{5p}(\omega)$ beyond of a $100$ eV energy, it dominates by the three strong resonances.
-Their positions approximately match the positions of confinement resonances in $\sigma_{4d}(\omega)$, Fig.~\ref{fig3}.
-Exactly the same situation has recently \cite{Amusia_e-Xe} been predicted and explained for the Xe@C$_{60}$ $5p$ generalized oscillator strength in a fast electron impact ionization of Xe@C$_{60}$.
-As in Ref.~\cite{Amusia_e-Xe}, the present study reveals that the resonances in $\sigma_{5p}(\omega)$ beyond $100$ eV are induced by the confinement resonances in the $4d$ photoionization channels, via interchannel coupling.
-Thus, the resonances in $\sigma_{5p}(\omega)$ beyond $100$ eV are of the \textit{correlation} confinement resonance nature.
-Correlation confinement resonances in $A$@C$_{60}$ photoionization \cite{DolmatovAQC,Himadri,CCR,Pranawa,ResurrectedCRs} are resonances that emerge in the photoionization of an outer subshell due to interference of transitions from the outer subshell ($5p$ in our case) with confinement resonances emerging in \textit{inner} shell transitions ($4d$ transitions in our case), via interchannel coupling.
-These correlation confinement resonances in the Xe@C$_{60}$ $5p$ spectra are strong because of, as in free Xe, a strong intershell correlation coupling between $4d$ on $5p$ transitions.
+Commenting on $\sigma_{\rm 5p}(\omega)$ of Xe@C$_{60}$, see figure~\ref{fig4}~(a), we note that a strong maximum at the $5p$ threshold as well as a less developed oscillation at about $28$ eV in $\sigma_{\rm 5p}(\omega)$ are confinement resonances.
+Interesting, they are absent in $\beta_{\rm 5p}(\omega)$.
+This is because the $\rm 4d$ $\rightarrow$ $\rm f$ transition absolutely dominates over the $\rm 4d$ $\rightarrow$ $\rm p$ transition at given energies both for free Xe and Xe@C$_{60}$.
+Correspondingly, the parameter $\rho$ (\ref{eqrho}) is negligible, $\rho << 1$, in both atoms.
+As a result, it vanishes from the equation for $\beta_{n\ell}$ [see (\ref{eqbeta2})], and so do confinement resonances in question.
+At higher energies, above $70$ eV, $\sigma_{\rm 5p}(\omega)$ is dominated by three strong resonances.
+Their positions approximately match the positions of confinement resonances in $\sigma_{\rm 4d}(\omega)$, see figure~\ref{fig3}.
+The same situation has recently been found in the Xe@C$_{60}$ $\rm 5p$ generalized oscillator strength \cite{Amusia_e-Xe}.
+As in \cite{Amusia_e-Xe}, the present study reveals that the resonances in $\sigma_{\rm 5p}(\omega)$ beyond $70$ eV are induced by the confinement resonances in the $\rm 4d$ photoionization channels, via interchannel coupling.
+Thus, the resonances in $\sigma_{\rm 5p}(\omega)$ beyond $70$ eV are \textit{correlation} confinement resonances \cite{DolmatovAQC,Himadri,CCR,Pranawa,ResurrectedCRs}.
+Correlation confinement resonances in $A$@C$_{60}$ photoionization are resonances that emerge in the photoionization of an outer subshell due to interference of transitions from the outer subshell ($\rm 5p$ in our case) with confinement resonances emerging in \textit{inner} shell transitions ($\rm 4d$ transitions in our case), via interchannel coupling.
+Next, one can see from figure~\ref{fig4}~(b) that these correlation confinement resonances emerge in $\beta_{\rm 5p}(\omega)$ as well, at about $85$ and $100$ eV.
+This is because the otherwise dominant $\rm 4d$ $\rightarrow$ $\rm f$ transition is minimized at these energies, as clearly follows from data for $\sigma_{\rm 5p}(\omega)$.
+The amplitudes of $\rm 4d$ $\rightarrow$ $\rm f$ and $\rm 4d$ $\rightarrow$ $\rm p$ transitions become comparable, so that $\rho \sim 1$, in contrast to $\rho << 1$ when $\rm 4d$ $\rightarrow$ $\rm f$ is maximized.
+Correspondingly, the parameter $\rho$ noticeably oscillates through the photon energy region of $70$ to $110$ eV, and so does $\beta_{\rm 5p}(\omega)$.
+This is why noticeable confinement resonances emerge in $\beta_{\rm 5p}(\omega)$ above $70$ eV, in contrast to their absence near threshold.
+Finally, we note that we ignored the C$_{60}$ plasmon resonance impact \cite{Himadri,Solovyov,GiantCR} (and references therein) on the Xe@C$_{60}$ $\rm 5p$ ionization, although it is known to be significant up to about $70$ eV of photon energy.
+The omission is justified because the primary aim of the present paper is to study relative differences between the effects of the diffuse and square-well confining potentials on $A$@C$_{60}$ photoionization.
+The C$_{60}$ plasmon resonances cannot alter these differences.
+For the same reason, we omitted accounting for the existing, but generally weak, interior static-polarization effect in $A$@C$_{60}$ \cite{StaticE}.